awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-compliance-states.md

 ## Patch compliance values for other operating systems<a name="patch-compliance-values"></a>

-For all operating systems besides Debian and Ubuntu Server, the rules for package classification into the different compliance states are described in the following table\.
+For all operating systems besides Debian Server and Ubuntu Server, the rules for package classification into the different compliance states are described in the following table\.

 |  Patch state | Description | Compliance value |